vueuse/vueuse/packages/core/useBluetooth/index.md

 The Web Bluetooth API lets websites discover and communicate with devices over the Bluetooth 4 wireless standard using the Generic Attribute Profile (GATT).

 N.B.
 It is currently partially implemented in Android M, Chrome OS, Mac, and Windows 10.
-For a full overview of browser compatabiltiy please see [Web Bluetooth API Browser Compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility)
+For a full overview of browser compatibility please see [Web Bluetooth API Browser Compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility)

 N.B.
-There are a numebr of caveats to be aware of with the web bluetooth API speficiation.
+There are a number of caveats to be aware of with the web bluetooth API specification.
 Please refer to the [Web Bluetooth W3C Draft Report](https://webbluetoothcg.github.io/web-bluetooth/) for numerous caveats around device detection and connection.

 N.B.
 This API is not available in Web Workers (not exposed via WorkerNavigator).